Skip to main content

 Because DNS is essential for network connectivity, blocking DNS breaks legitimate applications.
 This makes DNS-based threats difficult to mitigate.

-DNS Spoofing/Cache Poisoning
+DNS Spoofing and Cache Poisoning

 DNS spoofing injects false records into DNS resolver caches.
 Once poisoned, users receive incorrect responses until the cache expires.